Culture of Canada: Music

 The music of Canada has reflected the multi-cultural influences that have shaped the country.
 Indigenous, the French, and the British have all made historical contributions to the musical heritage of Canada.
 The country has produced its own composers, musicians and ensembles since the mid-1600s.
-From the 17th century onward, Canada has developed a music infrastructure that includes church halls; chamber halls; conservatories; academies; performing arts centres; record companys; radio stations, and television music-video channels.
+From the 17th century onward, Canada has developed a music infrastructure that includes church halls; chamber halls; conservatories; academies; performing arts centres; record companies; radio stations, and television music-video channels.
 The music has subsequently been heavily influenced by American culture because of its proximity and migration between the two countries.
 Canadian rock has had a considerable impact on the development of modern popular music and the development of the most popular subgenres.

 Patriotic music in Canada dates back over 200 years as a distinct category from British patriotism, preceding the first legal steps to independence by over 50 years.
 The earliest known song, "The Bold Canadian", was written in 1812.
 The national anthem of Canada, "O Canada" adopted in 1980, was originally commissioned by the Lieutenant Governor of Quebec, the Honourable Théodore Robitaille, for the 1880 Saint-Jean-Baptiste Day ceremony.
 Calixa Lavallée wrote the music, which was a setting of a patriotic poem composed by the poet and judge Sir Adolphe-Basile Routhier.
 The text was originally only in French, before English lyrics were written in 1906.

 Music broadcasting in the country is regulated by the Canadian Radio-television and Telecommunications Commission (CRTC).
 The Canadian Academy of Recording Arts and Sciences presents Canada's music industry awards, the Juno Awards, which were first awarded in a ceremony during the summer of 1970.